michaelwheatman/recipes/LeekFritters.md

 * 4 1/2 tbsp unsalted butter, melted

 ### Directions
 1) To make the sauce.
-Blitz all the ingredients together in a food processor until a uniform green.
-Set aside for later.
+Blend all the sauce ingredients together in a food processor until a uniform green.
+Set aside.

-2) Cut the leeks into scant 1 inch-thick slices rinse and drain dry.
-Sauté the leeks and shallots in a pan with half the oil on medium heat for about 15 minutes, or until soft.
+2) Cut the leeks into 1 inch-thick slices rinse and drain dry.
+Sauté the leeks and shallots in a pan with half the oil on medium heat until soft, about 15 minutes.
 Transfer to a large bowl and add the chile, parsley, spices, sugar, and salt.
 Allow to cool down.

 3) Whisk the egg white to soft peaks and fold it into the vegetables.
-In another bowl, mix together the flour, baking powder, whole eg, milk, and butter to form a batter.
+In another bowl, mix together the flour, baking powder, whole egg, milk, and butter to form a batter.
 Gently mix it into the egg white and vegetable mixture.

-4) Put 2 tablespoons of the remaining oil in a large frying pan and place over a medium heat.
+4) Put 2 tablespoons of the remaining oil in a large frying pan over medium heat.
 Spoon about half of the vegetable mixture into the pan to make four large fritters.
-Fry them for 2 to 3 minutes on each side, or until golden and crisp.
-Remove to paper towels and keep warm.
+Fry for 2 to 3 minutes on each side, or until golden and crisp.
+Remove and place on a plate with paper towels to soak up excess oil and keep warm.
 Continue making the fritters, adding more oil as needed.
 You should end up with about eight large fritters.
-Serve warm, with the sauce on the side or drizzled over.
+Serve warm or cool with sauce on the side or drizzled over.
+If opting to not make the sauce, drizzle with lemon or lime juice.

 ## Source:
 Plenty: Vibrant Vegetable Recipes from London's Ottolenghi